One of the main challenges in the built environment is how to create social and sustainable places with genuinely thriving communities.

 The expert panel of built environment professionals from the private, public and third sectors will share examples of best practice and then discuss the techniques, challenges, and benefits of involving young people in decision making and what needs to change to make youth participation more widespread.

-The event will be chaired by Harrison Sharkey, a social value, placemaking and community engagement specialist and Account Director at ECF.
+The event will be chaired by Oliver Deed, a social value, placemaking and community engagement specialist and Managing Director at ECF.

 Kerry O’Driscoll, Divisional Associate Social Value Director at Countryside Partnerships